Seattle Gas Furnace Repair and Installation

 If your gas furnace has a pilot light it is probably 20 years old.
 In that case, it’s time to plan to buy a new one soon since a furnace’s lifespan is about 18-20 years.
 These old furnaces with pilot lights also waste a lot of gas.
 You can lower your energy bills by upgrading to a new high-efficiency furnace.

-If you notice odors in the air, it could mean that filters are soiled or missing and pollutants and allergens are circulating through your house.
+If you notice odors in the air, it could mean that filters are soiled or missing, or pollutants and allergens are circulating through your house.
 If the system becomes noisy you could be looking at a serious potential breakdown.
 Heating repair in Seattle can often become necessary due to a combination of older systems and occasional cold spells.
 Do not delay in calling a Fischer Heating and Air specialist to avoid further damage to your system.

 It is always wise to talk to an HVAC contractor familiar with the local area when considering a furnace repair in Seattle.
 There is no question that any heating system requires routine maintenance to function efficiently and forced-air systems are no exception.
-In Seattle, WA, gas furnace repair and maintenance are paramount to making sure your home is both heated and clear of air pollution.
+In Seattle, gas furnace repair and maintenance are paramount to making sure your home is both heated and clear of air pollution.

 Experienced and Licensed HVAC technicians